 Market Brough was granted a charter in 1330 to hold a weekly market.
 In the 1700's, the annual Brough Hill Fair became a popular place for drovers to sell horses, sheep and cattle.

 Close to the church lie the ruins of Brough Castle.
 The oldest parts of the castle date from around 1100.
 The castle was mostly destroyed in 1174 but rebuilt and restored in the 17th century by Lady Anne Clifford.
-The castle is now in the care of English Heritage and visitors can walk through the gatehouse and explore the castle ruins.
+The castle is now in the care of English Heritage.
+Visitors can walk through the gatehouse and explore the castle ruins.

 From Market Brough, the scenic B6276 road leads to Alston via Middleton-in-Teesdale, passing High Force Waterfall.
 This road also gives access to Cow Green Reservoir, and the nature reserve.

 Brough was the first point of entry into Cumbria when the Olympic Torch Relay visited the area on June 20th 2012.